PawanKhairnar497/HTML-THEORY-CODES/README.md

  ### HEADINGS: HTML headings are defined using the h1 to h6 elements.
 They are used to structure the content of a webpage & they also help search engines understand the hierarchy of the content of the page.
  ### PARAGRAPHS: In HTML, you can use the "p" element to represent a paragraph.<p> This is paragraph </p> .

  ### Text Formating: Text formating in HTML refers to the way in which you can control the appearance of text on a web page.
-This can include things like making text bold or italic, changing the font or font size & aliging text. <strong>:make text bold (for screen reader) , <em>:Italic text(for screen reader) .
+This can include things like making text bold or italic, changing the font or font size & aliging text. <strong:make text bold (for screen reader) , <em:Italic text(for screen reader) .